ohbm/hackathon2020/README.md

 ## What is a hackathon?

-The word `hackathon` can be split into "hacking" and "marathon”.

-A *hackathon* can then be defined as an event in which you can intensively (that's the **marathon** part) and collaboratively work (that's the **hacking** part) on a common project.
-Hackathons are different than the typical academic conference sessions because individuals will be actively trying to accomplish something rather than merely attending.
-As a rule of thumb, think of hackathon attendees as saying "I am here to help" and of a hackathon leader being able to tell them "here's what you can do to help."

-**Although many hackathon projects might involve coding, it is not necessarily the case and many projects can be done using only google docs for example.**

-After the hackathon, you can keep collaborating to finish the project and even decide to publish it depending on the predefined goals.
+At the OHBM hackathon members of the community gather to work collaboratively on common projects.
+The event also features a TrainTrack in which tutorials on open science practices are provided.
+Hackathons differ from typical academic conference in that because attendees can actively take part in the program and co-learn from each other will be actively trying to create something rather than passively attend.
+Although many hackathon projects might involve coding, it is not a requirement and many projects can be done without coding skills.

 ## What kind of projects can you find in a hackathon?